spine-examples/Pingh/README.md

 - `client` manages process states and flows for the client application.
 - `desktop` provides the user interface created with Compose Multiplatform.

-There are several auxiliary modules available for testing:
+There are several auxiliary modules designed for testing of the corresponding Gradle subprojects:

-- `testutil-sessions` for testing the Sessions bounded context.
-- `testutil-mentions` for testing the Mentions bounded context.
-- `testutil-client` for client-side testing.
+`testutil-sessions`, `testutil-mentions`, and `testutil-client`.

 For a detailed analysis of the processes within domain contexts, refer to the [#EventStorming documentation](./EventStorming.md).